vaporvee/discord-rpc-godot/README.md

 **A small donation with the sponsor button would be nice if you sell your project with this addon but is of course not mandatory!**

 # Features
-- Activities (Make people see what you are playing)
+- Rich Presence (Make people see what you are playing)
 - Invites
 - Steam and launch command registering
 - User information